Festive Fudge Snowflakes and Squares

 These Festive Fudge Snowflakes are a delicious holiday sweet!
 This is my no-fail fudge recipe tweaked for a fun presentation.

 In the month of December, I make batches and batches of fudge.
 The foolproof kind made with a jar of marshmallow creme.
 The easy fudge recipe my family loves.

 But as a food blogger, I like to shake things up a bit.
-Using my tried and true recipe, I poured the liquid confection into Silicone Snowflake Mold (Amazon link in the recipe card below) as well as square molds with removable bottoms to make some very festive fudge.
+Using my tried and true fudge recipe, I poured the liquid confection into Silicone Snowflake Mold (Amazon link in the recipe card below) as well as square molds with removable bottoms to make some very festive fudge.
 The single squares pan (Amazon affiliate) is made by Chicago Metallic.
 I topped these with Ghirardelli Holiday Impressions squares.
-I found the silicone snowflake molds at Target a couple years ago.
+I found the silicone snowflake molds at Target a couple of years ago.

 Have you ever eaten grainy fudge?
 When I was working as an oncology nurse, many moons ago, a patient’s father would bring us in tins of fudge.
 It was his therapy to go home and lose himself in the kitchen as his daughter was an inpatient fighting leukemia.
 The nurses would eat anything, even his crunchy, sugar-laden fudge.
 Check out more tips on making perfect fudge!